anodynos/uRequire/source/code/config/MasterDefaultsConfig.coffee.md

 @alias noWeb DEPRECATED

+@stability 2

 @default All known built-in nodejs packages (as of 10.8) like `'util'`, `'fs'` etc are the default of  `bundle.dependencies.node`.
 Use `node: [[null], 'myNodeModule']` to reset the `node` array with only your modules.

-@note: If your bundle contains a dependency name that is in `dependencies.node` (eg you have 'url.js' in the root of you bundle), then this is NOT considered to be a node-only dep, so you dont need to exclude it with '!url'.
+@note: If your bundle contains a dependency that is also in `dependencies.node` (eg you have 'url.js' *in the root of you bundle*), then **this is considered to be a node-only dep**, so you DO need to exclude it with `'!url'`, or it wont be available on the AMD side.

         node: [
           'fs', 'events', 'util', 'http', 'path', 'child_process',